 In a stunning, delicious switch up it was my husband who taught me this recipe!
 It was the first thing he ever cooked for me when we started dating and I fell as madly in love with them as I was falling for him.
 These zucchini squares are and forever will be a beloved family favorite that his mom made so often.
 They are ingenious because they are so simple to make but taste so complex.

 I sent these babies with my husband to a work meeting, but my ulterior motive was to be able to keep some for my lunch too.
-Oh my goodness, these zucchini squares were such a perfect bite!
+Oh my goodness, they were such a perfect bite!
 They had the silky, fluffy texture of a quiche and so much flavor.
 No wonder these have been a family favorite for so long.
-They went so quickly at my husband’s meeting and everyone asked for the recipe.
-Hope you all enjoy! xoxo
+They went really quickly at my husband’s meeting and everyone asked for the recipe.
+Hope you all enjoy them too! xoxo

 - 1 cup dry Bisquick mix